PhD student at King’s College London | writer, producer, and host of the Sew What? podcast | research associate at Witney Antiques

 In addition to her PhD and podcast work, Isabella manages the social media presence of Witney Antiques, Britain’s leading antiques dealership of historic needlework and textiles.
 Isabella manages Witney’s Instagram, Twitter, and Facebook, in addition to running a successful Twitter account dedicated to her research and objects of interest and an Instagram account celebrating embroidery from all regions and time periods.
 She is currently co-curating an exhibition and co-authoring a book with Rebecca Scott of Witney Antiques.

-Isabella’s work appears in print often, having been published by Textile History, Art Herstory, and the Costume Society’s blog among other publications.
-She has spoken virtually and in-person at venues including but not limited to the Royal School of Needlework, Edinburgh College of Art, and the Woodbrooke Study Centre.
+Isabella’s work appears in print often, having been published by Textile History, Journal of Early Modern Studies, Art Herstory, and the Costume Society’s blog among other publications.
+She has spoken virtually and in-person at venues including but not limited to the Royal School of Needlework, Decorative Arts Trust, Association for Art History, and Embroiderers’ Guild of America.

 Isabella is a member of the Textile Society (UK), Textile Society of America, Costume Society of America, Historians of Eighteenth-Century Art and Architecture, and the Decorative Arts Trust.